cksystemsteaching/selfie/manuscript/state.md

 #### [lw](http://github.com/cksystemsteaching/selfie/blob/e37e0b759dba9e7c4b35f7fa5e4d8b76be7a1f44/selfie.c#L5989-L6045)

-The following `lw $sp,0($t0)` instruction *loads the word* stored at the memory address in `$t0` plus the offset `0` into the `$sp` register.
+The following `lw $sp,0($t0)` instruction at memory address `0x24` *loads the word* stored at the memory address in `$t0` plus the offset `0` into the `$sp` register.
 This behavior is another addressing mode which is called *register-relative addressing*.
 We hear more about that below.
 Why we are loading that word is explained in another chapter.

+Interestingly, this load operation is actually mentioned by the profiler in `loads: 26,...,1(3.84%)@0x24(~1)` as one of the third most executed operations among a total of 26 load operations even though it is only executed once which corresponds to 3.84% of all load operations.

 Imagine, it took us ten instructions to get the integer value 492 into `$gp` and the value at memory address 0x3FFFFFC into `$sp`.
 We definitely need a higher-level programming language to raise the level of abstraction.
 However, as tedious as the machine level might be, it is completely deterministic and rather easy to understand.